wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-dotnet-backend-ios-adal-sso-authentication.md

 This tutorial requires the following:

 * XCode 4.5 and iOS 6.0 (or later versions)
-* Completion of the [Get started with Mobile Services] tutorial.
+* Completion of the [Get started with Mobile Services] <!-- keep by customization: begin --> or [Get Started with Data] <!-- keep by customization: end -->  tutorial.
 * Windows Azure Mobile Services SDK
 * The [Active Directory Authentication Library for iOS]